TRobinson317/BashToolkit/README.md

 # Bash Toolkit

-The **Bash Toolkit** is a versatile collection of scripts designed for enterprise-level usage, allowing you to perform various tasks efficiently.
+The **Bash Toolkit** is a versatile collection of scripts crafted into one that's designed for enterprise-level usage, allowing you to perform various tasks efficiently.
 It can be seamlessly integrated into a cloud environment, making it a valuable addition to your workflow.

 ## Usage